fairsilas/South-China-Sea-Game/README.md

  ==Duan, Lei.
 “Between Social Control and Popular Power: The Circulation of Private Guns and Control Policies during the Mid to Late Qing, 1781-1911.”
 American Journal of Chinese Studies 24, no. 2 (2017): 121–39. http://www.jstor.org/stable/44759213.==

  ---
+** Black-tailed Gull**
+ : This is the type of seagul found in the South China Sea Coasts, which is why I added it.

+---